fshowalter/movielog-archive/reviews/the-bloody-judge-1970.md

 Instead, most of the screen time belongs to a pair of fictitious characters.
 Mary, a peasant girl Jeffreys obsesses over, and Harry, Mary's lover.

 The film revolves around this triangle.
 Harry joins the rebellion.
 Jeffreys wants to arrest Harry, but Harry's father is a political ally.
-Instead, Jeffreys orders Mary arrested.
+Instead, Jeffreys arrests Mary.
 Harry frees her.
 Jeffreys captures them both.
 They escape.
 Then the revolution happens.

 There's also a blind oracle who may or may not be psychic.

-It's a mess of disparate plot points brought on by the film's funding.
-The film had a slew of financing sources and each financier wanted a different film.
+It's a mess of disparate plot points brought on by the film's many financing sources.
+Each financier wanted a different film.
 One wanted a horror movie.
 One wanted a historical drama.
 Another wanted an exploitation picture.
 The filmmakers tried to please everyone.
 At least no one wanted a comedy.

 Compounding matters, Lee and director Jesús Franco disagreed on how to portray Jeffreys.
-Lee wanted to be faithful to history.
+Lee wanted historical accuracy.
 Franco wanted something more "dynamic."
 I don't know what he meant by "dynamic" and I don't think Lee did either.

 The resulting mishmash is dull and disjointed.
-Long, wooden, scenes leaden with exposition, interrupted by an occasional bit of exploitation.
-In this case a man dressed like Boris Karloff in _The Tower of London (1939)_, torturing a semi-nude woman covered in Technicolor blood.
-If you're in it for these bits, I recommend liberal use of the fast-forward button.
+Long, wooden, scenes leaden with exposition, interrupted by an occasional bit of exploitation[^1].

 The financing amalgam also explains the myriad of alternate titles.
 In the US it was _Night of the Blood Monster_.
 In England it was _Witch Killer of Broadmoor_, even though there's no Broadmoor in the film.
 Granted, there's no Blood Monster either, but why Broadmoor?
 That's one question the making-of featurette couldn't answer.

+[^1]:  In this case, a man dressed like Boris Karloff in _The Tower of London (1939)_, torturing a semi-nude woman covered in Technicolor blood.
+If you're in it for these bits, I recommend liberal use of the fast-forward button.